eristemena/dialogflow-fulfillment-webhook-php/docs/RichMessage/Card.md

 public text (string $text)
 ```

-Set the text for a Card
+Set the text for a Card.